pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/inspect.md

 ![](img/40.png)

-Dont' hesitate to try again with a very big text content or big files log file.
+Dont' hesitate to try again with a very big text content or big log file from any security solution.

-# Improvement
+# Improvements or Next Steps

 Here are some improvements examples.
 Try to add them by yourself.